 Browned Butter and brown sugar come together to create the chewiest, gooiest chocolate chip cookies you’ve ever had!
 Brown Butter Chocolate Chip Cookies have the best buttery, crisp edges and soft, chocolatey middles!
-If you love these, you will also love this Brown Butter Butterfinger Cookies recipe, Oatmeal Chocolate Chip Cookies and Chocolate Chunk Cookies.
+If you love these, you will also love these Walnut Chocolate Chip Cookies, Brown Butter Butterfinger Cookies recipe, Mrs. Fields Chocolate Chip Cookies, Oatmeal Chocolate Chip Cookies and Chocolate Chunk Cookies.

 Brown Butter Chocolate Chip Cookie Recipe

 I could eat a chocolate chip cookie every single day from today to the end of my life.
 I really mean that.
 The experience of eating a warm, chocolatey, chewy chocolate chip cookie straight out of the oven is the closest a person can get to heaven on this earth.

 When I’m feeling fancy, or I just need to switch up my cookie game, I start whisking up a batch of brown butter.
 Browned Butter Chocolate Chip cookies are like the elegant cousin of the traditional chocolate chip cookie.
 Nutty, buttery, chewy, and rich, these easy to make cookies are the perfect midnight snack or midday treat!